StructuralNeurobiologyLab/autodoc/README.md

 2. The price of editing the specified source_path is estimated ()
 3. All `.md` and `.rst` files are summarized (part of additional info).
 4. All `.py` files are analyzed/edited individually
-   - 3.1 For files with more lines than `max_lno`:
+   - 4.1 For files with more lines than `max_lno`:
      File regenerated without any code -> string of only redefined classes and functions with arguments and docstrings are saved with correct insertion (part of additional info).
-   - 3.2 Code of the file and additional info are given to GPT (task: generate docstrings).
+   - 4.2 Code of the file and additional info are given to GPT (task: generate docstrings).
 The GPT response is stored in the `gpt_output` folder.
-   - 3.3 Docstrings are inserted into the code.
+   - 4.3 Each generated docstring is compared to its old one (if present) to ensure no loss of information.
+Then the new docstring is inserted into the code.
 The code itself is not changed!

 ### Command Line Arguments